 What Not to Do

-Smoking: It is recommended that patients quit smoking starting at least a month prior to surgery, continuing to one month after surgery.
-However, it is best for patients to quit smoking for good.
+Smoking: It is recommended that patients quit smoking starting at least a month before surgery, continuing to one month after surgery.
+However, patients should quit smoking for good.
 Cigarette smoke can constrict the blood vessels, reducing oxygen and blood flow.
 This can increase the risk of the formation of blood clots.

-Oral contraceptives or hormone replacement therapy: Both of these medications will increase the risk for blood clot formation.
+Oral contraceptives or hormone replacement therapy: Both of these medications will increase blood clot formation risk.
 It is recommended to stop these medications starting at least a month before surgery until two to three months after surgery.

-Although blood clot formation after cosmetic surgery may have extremely severe consequences, it is very rare.
-Effective collaboration between the patient and the surgeon on how best to prevent clot formation will greatly reduce this risk and lead to a far better outcome and recovery.
+Although blood clot formation after cosmetic surgery may have too severe consequences, it is very rare.
+Effective collaboration between the patient and the surgeon on how best to prevent clot formation will significantly reduce this risk and lead to a far better outcome and recovery.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.